-Hard copies of reports and request forms are stored indefinitely.
+Hard copies of reports and request forms are stored for 30 years.

 Retention of DNA with blood group alleles of interest

 The Laboratory is committed to working towards obtaining accreditation to the ISO:15189 Standard for Medical Laboratories, and accreditation to the AABB's Standards for Molecular Testing for Red Cells, Platelet, and Neutrophil Antigens.